0100101101011010/food/diary/_posts/2019-09-13-gbbo-bake-along-cake.md

 ![whisking the egg and sugar together](/food/diary/images/gbbo-bake-along-cake-3.jpg){:width="40%"}{: .image-left}

 Despite that narrowly-averted disaster, the assembly of the genoise sponge went pretty smoothly.
 As I said earlier, I've never made genoise sponge before, and it's definitely a hassle.
 I ended up dirtying a lot of bowls, especially because each layer requires its own set of dishes to keep the colours and flavours separate.
-I'm seriously missing Kevin my dish ~slave~ ~servant~ washer because it was not fun to clean up.
+I'm seriously missing Kevin my dish ~~slave~~ ~~servant~~ washer.
+I hate scrubbing the raw egg smell off of my dishes.

 Overall, though, I was quite happy with my sponges.
 I was grateful to have my thermometer on hand for the initial step of mixing the egg and sugar together, since it provided some assurance that I was doing things right.
 And I was paranoid about overmixing the batter and collapsing the whipped eggs, like so many contestants had on the show (this is my fear *every* time I work with whipped eggs, which is why I do it so rarely LOL), but at least two of my layers looked quite fluffy and strong still.